Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports

 The pinnacle of Trans-Tasman sport, the Bledisloe Cup is one of the most revered trophies in world rugby.
 Contested each year between Australia and New Zealand, it has seen some classic encounters and has cultivated one of the greatest international rugby rivalries.

-Due to the Rugby World Cup taking place in 2019, this year’s series consisted of two matches instead of the usual three.
+Due to the Rugby World Cup taking place in 2019, last year’s series consisted of two matches instead of the usual three.

 You can view the full 2020 Bledisloe Cup fixtures here.